Water is the heart and soul of Kansas agriculture.

 A Best Management Practice is a voluntary project, action, or plan that will help control nutrient pollution or erosion resulting from agricultural land use.
 They range from simple steps that can reduce nutrient loss to comprehensive plans for maximizing your land's health and efficiency.
 Any combination of Best Management Practices are eligible for cost-share reimbursement through this conservation program.

-Here’s a list of Best Management Practices that are eligible for reimbursement through the Milford Watershed RCPP.
-(See them in action)
+Here’s some of the Best Management Practices that are eligible for reimbursement through the Milford Watershed RCPP.
+Click here to see a full list (PDF)

 • Nutrient Management